 Company B, which also considered itself a product company, had a very different mentality about customization.
 They welcomed it and prided themselves on it.
 This company positioned itself to these potential large clients as someone who could quickly bring solutions to the client.
 Fully customized to their desires.
 They had a classic system integration mentality and wanted their reps to be scouring the big accounts for unique pain points or opportunities that might fall within the company’s core capabilities.
 Thus enabling them to propose a customized solution that would win the business.
 Up till the point when I engaged with them their “product development” approach had been to find out what an individual account wanted.
 Then build it for them.

 So which of these two business models is the best way for software and hardware technology companies to adopt?

 *More flexible and able to change with shifts in the marketplace

 *Not as capital-intensive due to less “betting” on upfront product development

-*Easier to grow business organically with internally-generated capital than in a classic tech product business
+*Easier to grow a business organically with internally generated capital than in a classic tech product business

 *Less risk due to lower upfront investments

 *More competition; system integration is a more competitive, “easier-entry” business